 Registration Versus Planned Non-Operation (PNO)

 The Department of Motor Vehicles (DMV) mails a vehicle registration renewal notice annually to the registered owner of each vehicle registered in California (every two years for off-highway vehicles [OHVs]).
 At that time the registered owner must decide whether to renew the registration or file for PNO status.

 California law requires vehicles to be currently registered if they are driven, towed, stored, or parked on public roads or highways at any time during the registration period.

 If the registered owner decides to register the vehicle, full registration renewal fees are due.
 If the registered owner has moved and did not notify the department, he/she may not receive a vehicle registration renewal notice.
 It is the registered owner’s responsibility to pay the registration renewal fees on time.

 PNO means that the vehicle will not be driven, towed, stored, or parked on public roads or highways for the entire registration year.

 If the registered owner decides to file a PNO on the vehicle, he/she must do so on or before the vehicle’s registration expiration date.
 It is still possible to file a PNO up to 90 days after the vehicle registration expiration date, however penalties are due.
 For OHVs the PNO must be filed prior to the registration expiration date or the PNO option is forfeited and registration fees with penalties are due.

 The renewal notice has a designated box to indicate the registered owner’s intention to place the vehicle on nonoperational status.

 If a renewal notice is not available, complete a Certificate of Non-Operation/Planned Non- Operation Certification (REG 102) and mail it with your check to the address on the form.
 A PNO may also be filed online at www.dmv.ca.gov.

 Once the PNO status is placed on a vehicle record, it will remain on the record until the registered owner wishes to register the vehicle.
-The registration expiration date remains the same and the registered owner will receive an annual Non-Operated Vehicle Notice.
+The registration expiration date remains the same.
 No response is required unless the registered owner wishes to register the vehicle.